mendezwin/JavaScript-Understanding-the-Weird-Parts-NOTES/README.md

 You don't tell the JavaScript engine what type of data a variable holds, it figures it out while your code is running.

 ### Static Typing
-Define the data type beforehand. (ie. Java)
+In Static Typing programming languages, you define the data type beforehand. (ie. Java)

 **undefined** a lack of existence
 **null** a lack of existence